-Clogged pores cause acne and one way of getting rid of that is by reducing the fatty cells in the body.
+Clogged pores cause acne, and one way of getting rid of that is by reducing the body’s fatty cells.

 So, if you are looking for what to eat to stop acne when you are fasting, then avoid fatty and sugary foods as much as possible.

 Take very low-calorie foods even when you break the fast.